Gilles Mansard: Ancestral Brut

 Gilles Mansard | Brut

-The direct comparison makes it clear how exciting it is to taste terroir: Achille Princier and Gilles Mansard – Ancestral Brut.
-Both produced by Gilles Mansard, same family, same style – but not the same signature.
+In direct comparison, it becomes clear how exciting it is to taste origin: Achille Princier and Gilles Mansard, Ancestral Brut.
+Both produced by Gilles Mansard, same family, same style, but not the same signature.

-The Achille: approachable, clean, creamy – with fruit and fine lees.
-The Ancestral: somewhat more structured, more grip, lightly nutty with herbal undertones.
+The Achille: approachable, clean, creamy, with fruit and fine yeast.
+The Ancestral: somewhat more structured, more grip, slightly nutty with herbal undertones.

-Fascinating how dosage, aging and label can steer the character so differently – even though the origin is the same.
+Fascinating how dosage, aging, and label can guide the character so differently, even though the origin is the same.

-Quick comparison: Producer: Gilles Mansard (both) Assemblage: classic – Chardonnay, Pinot Noir, Meunier ️ Dosage: noticeable, but not dominant Style: Fruit-forward vs. Structure-focused ️ Aging: different, but each solid
+Quick comparison: Producer: Gilles Mansard (both) Assemblage: classic, Chardonnay, Pinot Noir, Meunier ️ Dosage: noticeable, but not dominant Style: Fruit-focused vs. Structure-focused ️ Aging: different, but each solid

 Tasting Notes

-Structured champagne with more grip, lightly nutty notes and herbal undertones.
-Fruit-forward with the Achille Princier, more structure-focused with the Ancestral.
+Structured champagne with more grip, slightly nutty notes and herbal undertones.
+Fruit-focused with the Achille Princier, more structure-focused with the Ancestral.

 Details